MdKasif0/CandleWeb/README.md

 -   **Template-Based Creation**: Get started quickly by choosing from a selection of beautifully designed and animated templates.
 Each template provides a unique and engaging experience for the recipient.

--   **Easy Personalization**: Customize your chosen template with the recipient's name, your name, a personal message (written by you or with AI), and an optional photo to make it truly special.
+-   **Easy Personalization**: Customize your chosen template with the recipient's name, your name, and a personal message (written by you or with AI) to make it truly special.

--   **Instant, Shareable Websites**: Once you're done, the app generates a unique and private link to the birthday website.
+-   **Instant, Shareable Websites**: Once you're done, CandleWeb generates a unique and private link to the birthday website.
 Copy the link and share it with the birthday person instantly.

 -   **Progressive Web App (PWA)**: Enjoy a seamless, native-app-like experience.
 The app is fully installable on mobile devices and desktops, and it even works offline, so you can view your created wishes anytime, anywhere.